Děčín: History

-To promote trade, the Elbe Valley railway line was completed in 1851, which stimulated development along the left bank of the river.
-Soon, neighbouring Bodenbach (Podmokly) grew bigger than Tetschen and received town privileges in 1901.
 Following World War I, since 1918, the area was part of Czechoslovakia.
-Upon the 1938 Munich Agreement, both towns were annexed by Nazi Germany, incorporated into the Reichsgau Sudetenland, and merged in 1942.
+Upon the 1938 Munich Agreement, both towns were annexed by Nazi Germany and incorporated into the Reichsgau Sudetenland.
 Under German occupation, a Gestapo prison and a forced labour camp were located in the city.
 After the war, the ethnic German population was expelled under terms of the 1945 Potsdam Agreement and the Beneš decrees.
+Both towns were merged in 1942.
+After 1945, the neighbouring municipalities gradually also merged with Děčín.